 We have a full day dedicated to the nature reserve of Ranomafana.
 We certainly recommend waking up early for a morning walk in the park, as it is the best time for animal observation.
 The Park came to the world’s attention in 1986 with the discovery of the golden bamboo lemur.
 Ranomafana NP is also renowned for the originality and variety of both flora and fauna.
 There are 12 species of lemurs, 100 species of birds, 36 of which are endemic and many reptiles and butterflies.
 In the afternoon, we can visit the village with its hot spring & local market, followed by a night walk inside the national park on a search for nocturnal lemurs, chameleons and frogs.
 B,L,D

 After lunch we drive through the remarkable Avenue des Baobabs on the way to Kirindy.
 This cluster of towering Grandidier’s baobabs is one of Madagascar’s most famous views.
-Kirindy is simply superlative and comprises dry deciduous forests – one of the most outstanding and threatened wildlife habitats in Madagascar.
+Kirindy is simply superlative and comprises of dry deciduous forest – one of the most outstanding and threatened wildlife habitats in Madagascar.
 It is renowned for the giant jumping rat and is home to 7 species of lemur and numerous endemic reptiles.
-After dinner we plan a night walk through the forest.
+After dinner we take a night walk through the forest.
 If we are lucky we may see the weird and wonderful fossa (cat-like) – the only endemic carnivorous species of Madagascar.
 B,L,D

 Up early for bird and wildlife viewing in Kirindy’s dry forest and wetlands, keeping an eye out for the paradise flycatcher, giant coa and Berther’s lemur, considered to be the smallest primate.
 A seven-hour drive on rough tracks, including ferrying across the languid Tsiribihina and Manambolo rivers takes us to our comfortable lodge in the heart of Tsingy de Bermaraha National Park.
 B,L,D